sajibsrs/notes-on-dsa/1.data-structures/index.md

 ### User-defined data types

 For many situations only primitive data types are not enough.
 Most programming languages allow the users to define their own custom data types, which is called user-defined data types.
-Structures and classes are example of user-defined data types.
+Structures ( *struct* ) and classes are example of user-defined data types.

 ### Abstract data types (ADT)

-We combine the data structures with their operations to simplify the process of solving problem which is called Abstract data types (ADT).
-Two parts of ADT: 1.
-Declaration of data 2.
-Declaration of operations
+Abstract data type is a data type which has structures with their operations to simplify the process of solving problem.
+Two parts of ADT:

+1. Declaration of data
+2. Declaration of operations

 ## Data structures